 Extraction is one of the fundamental stages in what is known as the "Global Five-Step Recovery Process."
 This process is a key protocol for isolating and recovering valuable compounds from natural sources.
 The main stages of this process include: (a) macroscopic pretreatment, (b) separation of large and small molecules, (c) extraction, (d) purification, and (e) formation of the final product [4].
 The extraction of bioactive compounds can be performed using either traditional or modern methods.
-Traditional solvent extraction methods, such as maceration, boiling, thermal reflux, Soxhlet extraction, and others, have been widely used in industry in recent decades due to their operational simplicity and minimal equipment requirements.
-However, due to long processing times, solvent consumption, and high energy requirements, these methods are considered inefficient.
+Traditional solvent extraction methods, such as maceration, boiling, thermal reflux, Soxhlet extraction, and others, have been widely used in industry in recent decades due to their ease of operation and the need for simple, precise equipment.
+However, due to long processing times, solvent consumption, and high energy requirements, these methods have proven inefficient.
 Therefore, over time, the use of innovative technologies has been considered [5].
-Novel methods, often classified as green methods, offer several advantages, including reduced solvent usage, shorter extraction times, and operation at lower temperatures compared to conventional methods [3].
-The ohmic method (OH) and highpressure carbon dioxide (HPCD) are examples of these methods.
+Modern methods, often classified as green methods, offer several advantages, including reduced solvent usage, shorter extraction times, and operation at lower temperatures compared to conventional methods [3].
+The ohmic method (OH) and high-pressure carbon dioxide (HPCD) are examples of these methods.

 Ohmic heating is based on passing an electric current through materials to heat them uniformly and rapidly.
-This technology allows for precise temperature control and can significantly impact enhance membrane permeability and promote electroporation in cellular tissues.
-This phenomenon plays a key role in facilitating molecular diffusion in plant tissues and is used in processes such as drying, pasteurization, and extraction of bioactive compounds [6, 7].
-Highpressure CO2 can be used for the extraction of bioactive compounds from algae.
+This technology allows for precise temperature control and can significantly impact increasing membrane permeability and electroporation in cellular tissues.
+This phenomenon plays an important role in enhancing the diffusion of molecules in plant tissues and is used in processes such as drying, pasteurization, and extraction of bioactive compounds [6, 7].
+High-pressure CO2 can be used for the extraction of bioactive compounds from algae.
 In the HPCD extraction method, a liquid or gas becomes supercritical when its temperature and pressure exceed the critical point, which for carbon dioxide is 31°C and 71 bar.
 CO2 is non-toxic and safe, and its application under high pressure makes the cell membrane more permeable, reduces intracellular pH, and causes changes in the balance of intracellular electrolytes.
 Ultimately, this leads to the selective passage of certain substances through the cell membrane [8, 9].